nddpj00/toolshare/README.md

 #### **Bag App** ####

 * The user can either access the bag via the 'Go to Secure Checkout' button on the message toast when adding items or by selecting the bag icon on the top navigation bar.
 * Items are added to a bag session.
-Stored to if the user leaves and returns to the site, the bag still has their items in it.
+Stored so if the user leaves and returns to the site, the bag still has their items in it.
 * The bag is displayed differently depending on screen size, with the small screens vertically stacking the items.
 * The user can choose to remove the individual items and update the quantity.
 * The increment button will disable once the stock amount has been reached for that item.